algorithmica-org/algorithmica/content/english/hpc/data-structures/s-tree.md

 ## B-Tree Layout

 B-trees generalize the concept of binary search trees by allowing nodes to have more than two children.

-Instead of single key, a B-tree node contains up to $B$ sorted keys may have up to $(B + 1)$ children, thus reducing the tree height in $\frac{\log_2 n}{\log_B n} = \frac{\log B}{\log 2} = \log_2 B \approx 4$ times — and also needing four times less cache lines to fetch.
+Instead of a single key, a node of a B-tree of order $k$ can contain up to $B = (k - 1)$ keys that are stored in sorted order and up to $k$ pointers to child nodes, each satisfying the property that all keys in the subtrees of the first $i$ children are not greater than the $i$-th key in the parent node.

 ![A B-tree of order 4](../img/b-tree.jpg)

+The main advantage of this approach is that it reduces the tree height by $\frac{\log_2 n}{\log_k n} = \frac{\log k}{\log 2} = \log_2 k$ times, while fetching each node still takes roughly the same time as long it fits into a single [memory block](/hpc/external-memory/hierarchy/).

-They were primarily developed for the purpose of managing on-disk databases, as their random access times are almost the same as reading 1MB of data sequentially, which makes the trade-off between number of comparisons and tree height beneficial.
-In our implementation, we will make each the size of each block equal to the cache line size, which in case of `int` is 16 elements.
+B-trees were primarily developed for the purpose of managing on-disk databases, where the latency of a randomly fetching a single byte is comparable with the time it takes to read the next 1MB of data sequentially.
+For our use case, we will be using the block size of $B = 16$ elements — or $64$ bytes, the size of the cache line — which makes the tree height and the total number of cache line fetches per query $\log_2 17 \approx 4$ times smaller compared to the binary search.

-They are widely used for indexing in databases, especially those that operate on-disk, because if $k$ is big, this allows large sequential memory accesses while reducing the height of the tree.
+### Implicit B-Tree

 To perform static binary searches, one can implement a B-tree in an *implicit* way, i. e. without actually storing any pointers and spending only $O(1)$ additional memory, and $k$ could be made equal to the cache line size so that each node request fetches exactly one cache line.